Mushinako/BBDownload/README.md

                         need to re-setup.
 You'll have to do this if you lose your passphrase for this app -t/--content          Download contents only
--a/--all [format]     Download contents and grades in selected format
 ```

 ### Formats